Web3Saifu/11-Audit-SukukFi/README.md

-# Sponsorname audit details
+# SukukFi audit details
-- Total Prize Pool: XXX XXX USDC (Airtable: Total award pool)
+- Total Prize Pool: $40,000 in USDC
-    - HM awards: up to XXX XXX USDC (Airtable: HM (main) pool)
+    - HM awards: up to $34,560 in USDC
-        - If no valid Highs or Mediums are found, the HM pool is $0 (🐺 C4 EM: adjust in case of tiered pools)
+      - If no valid Highs or Mediums are found, the HM pool is $0
-    - QA awards: XXX XXX USDC (Airtable: QA pool)
+    - QA awards: $1,440 in USDC
-    - Judge awards: XXX XXX USDC (Airtable: Judge Fee)
+    - Judge awards: $3,500 in USDC
-    - Scout awards: $500 USDC (Airtable: Scout fee - but usually $500 USDC)
+    - Scout awards: $500 in USDC
-    - (this line can be removed if there is no mitigation) Mitigation Review: XXX XXX USDC
 - [Read our guidelines for more details](https://docs.code4rena.com/competitions)
-- Starts XXX XXX XX 20:00 UTC (ex. `Starts March 22, 2023 20:00 UTC`)
+- Starts November 26, 2025 20:00 UTC
-- Ends XXX XXX XX 20:00 UTC (ex. `Ends March 30, 2023 20:00 UTC`)
+- Ends December 5, 2025 20:00 UTC

 ### ❗ Important notes for wardens
-(🐺 C4 staff: delete the PoC requirement section if not applicable - i.e. for non-Solidity/EVM audits.)
 1. A coded, runnable PoC is required for all High/Medium submissions to this audit.
     - This repo includes a basic template to run the test suite.
     - PoCs must use the test suite provided in this repo.